oracle/weblogic-azure/subtemplate-src/admin-customDNSTemplate.md

 ### Azure DNS Zone

 If you create the DNS alias on an existing [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-overview), make sure you have perfomed the [Azure DNS Delegation](https://docs.microsoft.com/en-us/azure/dns/dns-domain-delegation).
-Once you have completed the delegation, you can verify it with `nslookup`.
+After you have completed the delegation, you can verify it with `nslookup`.
 For example, assuming your domain name is **contoso.com**, this output shows a correct delegation.

 ```bash
 $ nslookup -type=SOA contoso.com